moj-analytical-services/rpackage_training/README.md

 You can read more about the most important DESCRIPTION fields in the [R Packages Package metadata chapter](https://r-pkgs.org/description.html).

+You can learn more about the different types of licenses by reading [R Packages Licensing chapter](https://r-pkgs.org/license.html).
+To specify a particular license, run the appropriate command.
+For example, to use a permissive MIT license (specifying your firstname and surname):

+        use_mit_license("Firstname Surname")

-To specify a license run the appropriate use_license command - see [R Packages Licensing chapter](https://r-pkgs.org/license.html). e.g. use_mit_license("Firstname Surname") This specifies the license you have choosen in the DESCRIPTION file and also puts a copy of the full license in LICENSE.md and adds this file to .Rbuildignore.
+This specifies the license you have choosen in the DESCRIPTION file and also puts a copy of the full license in LICENSE.md and adds this file to .Rbuildignore.

 **Exercise 8:** Amend the DESCRIPTION file, specifically the:
 - Title (e.g. Create a Minimal Statistical Bulletin)